S0urTamarind/Congestion-Control-Evaluation-Suite/Readme.md

  - This is equivalent to minimizing the average download time if all flows were transferring equal-sized files.

 ## IoT Metrics

-### Number of control packets vs Time'
+### Number of control packets
- - Number of CPU cycles vs time.
- - Queried from /proc/<PID>/stat

-### Number of CPU cycles utilized vs Time
+### Number of CPU cycles utilized
- - **Open to suggestions on how to implement this**

 # Test Cases

 ## Single Algorithm Behavior
-All the tests below will use only the new CC algorithm.
-Values such as delay and bandwidth, which qdisc to use, etc will depend on the environment (which is an input parameter).

 ### Protection against Congestion Collapse
 ![](./assets/CongestionCollapse.drawio.png)

 This test is to see whether the sender will backoff when experiencing high packet drop rates (above 30% according to RFC 3714).
 Initially, there won’t be any packet drop for a few seconds and then the packer drop is set to 30% in the bottleneck.

+*A congestion control algorithm should either stop sending when the packet drop rate exceeds some threshold [RFC3714] or include some notion of "full backoff".*

 Metrics (for sender):
 - cwnd vs Time